 Mediators are specialists trained in helping people resolve disputes.
 They're independent and unbiased.
 Mediators don't decide anything for you, which is different from going to a disputes hearing.
-CFFC approves agencies with accredited mediators suitable for retirement village matters.
-Search for "approved agencies" on cffc.govt.nz
+Te Ara Ahunga Ora Retirement Commission approves agencies with accredited mediators suitable for retirement village matters.
+Search for "approved agencies" on retirement.govt.nz made, the issue may be dealt with by a disputes panel.

-Disputes notice
+Ø Disputes notice